Britain seeks to curb subsidy payments for diesel-fired power plants

-SINGAPORE New Zealand aims to double its electric vehicle fleet every year through to 2021 to reduce high-cost oil product imports, the country's Minister of Energy and Resources told Reuters.

-LONDON Britain has proposed tighter rules for small power generators, such as operators of diesel-fired plants seeking subsides under its scheme to secure back-up electricity supplies, it said on Friday.
+LONDON (Reuters) - Britain has proposed tighter rules for small power generators, such as operators of diesel-fired plants seeking subsides under its scheme to secure back-up electricity supplies, it said on Friday.

 The government has come under pressure from environmental groups to curb an increase in diesel-fired power generation, which emits air pollutants and more carbon dioxide than coal plants.